ifeanyimuogbo/ifeanyimuogbo/README.md

 ### 🚀 About Me

 **Senior Software Engineer** with nearly a **decade of hands-on experience** building and shipping production systems—from early-stage startups to large global organizations.
-I work comfortably across **full-stack web, mobile, and blockchain development**, with particular expertise in **Node.js backend systems** and **P2P networking**.
+I work comfortably across **full-stack web, mobile, and blockchain development**, with particular expertise in **Node.js backend systems**.

 I take **full ownership** of complex systems: from architecting scalable solutions and writing performant code to deploying smoothly and maintaining long-term reliability.
 My sweet spot is **high-performance Node.js applications** and **distributed systems design**, while maintaining broad expertise across the entire technology stack.